Divya2709/Calculator-using-python/README.md

 # Calculator-using-python
-This heps to do some mathmathical calculation in a very easy manner.
+This helps to do some mathmathical calculation in a very easy manner.